SDGforskning/sdg-strings/SDG10_query_action_WoS.md

     "nullif*" OR "hinder*"
    )
  NEAR/3
-   ("horizontal* inequalit*" OR "horizontal* exclu*" OR "horizontal* marginal*" OR "horizontal vulnerab*" OR
+   ("horizontal* inequal*" OR "horizontal* exclu*" OR "horizontal* marginal*" OR "horizontal vulnerab*" OR
-    "social* exclu*" OR "economic* exclu*" OR "political* exclu*" OR "social* marginal*" OR "economic* marginal*" OR "political* marginal*" OR "societal exclu*" OR "societal marginal*" OR "intersecti* exclu*" OR "intersecti* vulnerab*" OR "intersecti* oppression*" OR "financ* exclu*" OR "social* inequal*" OR "economic* inequal*" OR "political* inequal*" OR "societal* inequal*" )
+    "social* exclu*" OR "economic* exclu*" OR "political* exclu*" OR "social* marginal*" OR "economic* marginal*" OR "political* marginal*" OR "societal exclu*" OR "societal marginal*" OR "intersecti* exclu*" OR "intersecti* vulnerab*" OR "intersecti* oppression*" OR "financ* exclu*" OR "social* inequal*" OR "economic* inequal*" OR "political* inequal*" OR "societal* inequal*" OR "socio-economic* inequal*" OR "socioeconomic* inequal*" OR "socio-economic* marginal*" OR "socioeconomic* marginal*" OR "socio-economic* exclu*" OR "socioeconomic exclu*"
    )
   )
+ )
-NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "intranet" NOT "touris*" NOT "flood*" NOT "gene$" NOT "data archiv*" NOT "uncanny valley" NOT "psychological test*" NOT "care counsel*" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "blog*" NOT "foreign medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "career strateg*" NOT "clinical trial$" NOT "public report*" NOT "knowledge manage*" )
+NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "intranet" NOT "touris*" NOT "flood*" NOT "gene$" NOT "data archiv*" NOT "uncanny valley" NOT "psychological test*" NOT "care counsel*" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "blog*" NOT "foreign medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "career strateg*" NOT "clinical trial$" NOT "public report*" NOT "knowledge manage*" NOT "electr* motor*" NOT "particle$" NOT "radioactiv*" NOT "thermograph*" NOT "hydropon*" NOT "water authorit*"
+)
 ```